Making your option choices in school? Get inspired and pick the future you want

 Horticultural worker

-Grow plants, sell plants in a garden centre or look after plants in gardens and parks.
+Grow and sell plants in a garden centre or look after them in gardens and parks.
+You'd grow plants in a sustainable way and help maintain green spaces.

 Also known as: nursery garden assistant